sudomesh/ubi-flasher/README.md

-This is an automated firmware flasher for Ubiquiti AirMax devices.
+This is an automated firmware flasher for Ubiquiti AirMax devices though it should be usable for flashing any router that needs a tftp client for flashing.

-It flashes a new firmware onto these devices using their built-in web interface or tftp.

-SECURITY WARNING: If you are using this as a library, see the Known Issues section.

 # Setup #